-- 14.6.7 Subject to PCR 2015, the provisions of the tendering procedure set out herein do not apply where the CFO, in consultation with the DoF and CEX, is satisfied that: - there is no effective competition for the supply as prices are fixed under Statutory Authority; - there is only one source of supply; - there is a justifiable case to use a specific supplier for reason of compatibility with existing equipment or to maintain continuity of supply.
-Where such a case is made, it is imperative that evidence of costs and associated factors are provided to support the assertion; - security considerations make the use of a particular contractor essential; - a genuine unforeseeable operational need arises so that the supply is urgently required and loss, damage or injury could result from delay due to the advertising procedure; - the purchase or sale of goods is to take place by auction; - the services supplied are that of an Expert Witness; - the PCC is required to acquire particular goods or services by operation of law; and - some tenders may also qualify for a specific exclusion from the requirements of the PCR 2015 on grounds of national security.
-Confirmation must be obtained from the Force's Procurement Department in the first instance regarding whether such exclusion applies to the proposed purchase. - 14.6.8 Those wishing to rely on any of the foregoing shall submit an evidenced case to the CFO.
-Details of such contracts shall be reported to the OPCC Executive where the value exceeds £25,000 prior to being signed off. - 14.6.9 These exceptions apply provided that in each instance specified in paragraph 14.6.7: - such action does not contravene any statutory or PCR 2015 requirement; - details of the contract are reported to the OPCC Executive where the value of the contract exceeds £25,000; and - adequate documentation is retained for all contracts where tenders are not invited. - 14.7 Submission and Opening of Tenders and Quotations
+- 14.5.8 The provisions of the tendering procedure set out herein do not apply where the CFO, in consultation with the DoF and CEX, is satisfied that the Direct Award is compliant with PA 2023 (Direct Award Section 41, 43 and Schedule 5). - the production of a prototype, or supply of other novel goods or services; - there is only one source of supply; (no reasonable alternatives to those goods, services or works) - there is a justifiable case to use a specific supplier for reason of compatibility with existing equipment or to maintain continuity of supply intended as an extension to or partial replacement of existing goods, services or works where a change in supplier would result in the contracting authority receiving incompatible goods/service or create disproportionate technical difficulties.
+Where such a case is made, it is imperative that evidence of costs and associated factors are provided to support the assertion; - the services supplied are that of an Expert Witness - goods purchased on a commodity market. - Advantageous terms on insolvency - a genuine unforeseeable operational need arises so that the supply is urgently required and loss, damage or injury could result from delay due to the advertising procedure; - some tenders may also qualify for a specific exclusion from the requirements of the PA 2023 on grounds of national security. - to protect human, animal or plant life or health or to protect public order or safety under section 42 of the PA 2023 - switch to Direct Award following an unsuccessful competitive tendering procedure. - Confirmation must be obtained from the Force's Procurement Department in the first instance regarding whether such exclusion applies to the proposed purchase.
+All suppliers will be subject to review to determine if they are excluded or excludable as per the Debarment List. - 14.5.9 Those wishing to rely on any of the foregoing shall submit an evidenced case to the CFO.
+Details of such contracts shall be reported to the OPCC Executive where the value exceeds £25,000 (exc VAT) prior to being signed off. - 14.5.10 These exceptions apply provided that in each instance specified in paragraph 14.6.7: - such action does not contravene any statutory or PA 2023 requirement; - details of the contract are reported to the OPCC Executive where the value of the contract exceeds £25,000 (exc VAT); and - adequate documentation is retained for all contracts where tenders are not invited.

+14.6 Submission and Opening of Tenders and Quotations